 Q: All instruments help students develop all of their musical skills, but there’s certainly some skills that are developed more quickly in beginners depending on what instrument they take.
 What do violin and viola students learn more quickly than their piano counterparts?

 A: I would say that piano lays out all the pitches for students, so their ears don’t have to be as sharp as string players to begin with.
-Especially with string instruments, you have to understand exactly what a note is supposed to sound like for tuning and to make sure your finger is in the right place for the right now.
+Especially with string instruments, you have to understand exactly what a note is supposed to sound like for tuning.
+You also need that same skill to make sure your finger is in the right place for the right note.
 So I would say, without a doubt, string instruments help students develop a concise musical ear much more quickly than other instruments would.

 A: The variety of styles!
 I love classical music, but I also love teaching students how to play fiddle.
 I’ve even done some My Chemical Romance music.
 If a student wants to play it, I’ll find the music and teach it to them!
 The styles really spread across ages, and a lot of the late-beginner/early-intermediate students really test their newfound skills with playing some of their favorite songs.